claviger/gothcon-firmware/README.md

 | IO3  | Button (active-low, internal pull-up) |
 | IO4  | Button (active-low, internal pull-up) |
 | IO10 | WS2812B data line (44 LEDs daisy-chained; eyes at indices 28 & 30) |

-**LED power warning**: 44 LEDs at full white draw ~2.6A.
-Use a dedicated 5V supply for the LED strip and share GND with the ESP32-C3.
-Do not power the strip from the MCU's onboard regulator.
-For USB-powered prototyping, keep brightness values ≤ 64 per channel.

 ---